Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Illustrative Example

 \subsection{UAV Modeling}

 To clearly illustrate the UAV modeling, the notations in this section are not related to the notations used in the previous sections.
-Assume that aerodynamic and gyroscopic effects are not considered in the dynamic model.
-Then it follows that the dynamic model of the quadcopter can be denoted by
+Assume that aerodynamic and gyroscopic effects are not taken into consideration in the dynamic model.
+We use the dynamic model of the quadcopter in \cite{8971490} with the same parameter settings: